legacysurvey/legacysurvey/pages/dr8/description.rst

 surveys.
 Sources are *resolved* as distinct by only counting `BASS`_ and `MzLS`_ sources if they are both at Declination > 32.375\ |deg|
 and north of the Galactic Plane, or, otherwise counting `DECam`_ sources. *Unique* sources are the total of all *resolved* sources.
+Note that ``DUP`` sources are not included as a distinct row of the table but *are* included in the overall counts of *Objects in a Primary brick*.

 The decision to retain an object in the catalog and to re-classify it using models more complicated than a point source is made using the penalized